Agent-73/Bobby-s-Tower-Defense-Game/README.md

 its fellow enemies are alive on the path.
 The last two are vanilla enemies, one a rat that is fast but low health, and the other is a boss like elf that has a lot of health but moves the slowest.

-	Due to time I only made one tower, at the moment I don't have a completely working game to where it can be placed and you get more per wave.
+	Due to time I only made one tower, I finished the tower place code meaning that he can be placed anywhere on the map, with more time I would make sure he couldn't be on the path.
 The tower is a little farmer that is trying to protect his town, he shoots little swords at the enemies.

 	I have a end game screen and working waves.
 The enemies can take damage when pressing the backspace, and each